RVRX/grailed-plus/docs/listingTexts.md

 ### Title
 Grailed Plus // Grailed+
 ### Summary
-Price History and Other Small but Useful Enhancements to Grailed.com Listings.
+Price history and other small but useful enhancements to Grailed.com listings.
 ### Description
 Grailed Plus lets you see an item's price history, along with the following current features:
  * Price history